EQH

 Should investors be concerned about the reported negative free cash flow of $9.7bn?

-Free cash flow reported under standard conventions is a poor standalone metric for life insurers because it captures reserve movements and separate-account transfers that do not reflect underlying cash economics.
-The figure deserves context rather than alarm; earnings quality, capital ratios, and statutory surplus are more meaningful indicators for this sector.
+Free cash flow reported under standard conventions is a poor standalone metric for life insurers.
+It captures reserve movements and separate-account transfers that do not reflect underlying cash economics.
+Earnings quality, capital ratios, and statutory surplus are more telling indicators for this sector.
+The figure deserves context, not alarm.